Connection Limits for Popular Counterparties

 This error message indicates that your connection was temporarily limited due to high aggregate usage from our platform to that third-party system.

-Normal connection rates are automatically restored when aggregate usage is reduced across our platfrom.
+Normal connection rates are automatically restored when aggregate usage is reduced across our platform.

 How to Avoid This

 To avoid this type of limitation, we recommend enabling dedicated IP addresses for outbound connections to critical or high-volume partners.
-This ensures:
+Dedicated IPs isolate your connection traffic from other customers, maintain consistent throughput, and reduce the chance of external connection limits or platform-level throttling from remote servers.

-For help enabling dedicated IPs or optimizing your connection strategy, please contact Files.com Support.
-We’re happy to assist.
+For help enabling dedicated IPs or optimizing your connection strategy, contact Files.com Support.